 Here are some common types of stock traders you can find on the trading floor:

 Floor brokers are messengers that work on behalf of their clients.
 They don’t have much flexibility in executing the trades of their choice.
 Most of the time, floor brokers are directly employed by a brokerage firm.
-But they can be independent brokers employed by multiple brokers and receive a commission of the trade executed.
+But they can be independent brokers employed by multiple brokers and receive a commission for the trade executed.

 The spreaders’ function is to influence the price and trading pressure of a position in a market by taking the opposite position in more than two commodities related to each other.

-Position traders are long term traders that look to make profits by taking the most risk.
+Position traders are long-term traders that look to make profits by taking the most risk.
 They need to have a higher profit margin, hence trying to buy assets that might increase over time.
 They carry out trade on the floor as it’s cost-effective, and no money is lost to the broker.
 The information is readily available on the trading floor.

 These are floor traders that represent a commercial firm.
 A hedger’s function is to take the position in one market by the reduction of risk, which is the opposite in another market.